By Erik Marcus

 One of my Indian friends insists that, “Indian restaurants give a bad name to Indian cuisine.”
 By this, she means that many restaurants cook with only a tiny variety of foods.
 This is especially the case with beans, and most Indian restaurants use just four varieties:

-Garbanzos and kidney beans appear in a variety of curried stews.
-Of the beans that are widely eaten worldwide, garbanzos and kidney beans are unusual since they both contain significant amounts of fat.
+Chick peas and kidney beans appear in a variety of curried stews.
+As beans go, chick peas and kidney beans are unusual since they both contain significant amounts of fat.
 This gives them a richer texture and flavor than other beans, most of which are practically fat-free.

 Beyond Garbanzos & Kidney Beans

-While Indian restaurants cook only a few varieties of beans, there are no such limitations for people cooking at home.
-The cuisine features all sorts of obscure bean varieties.
+While Indian restaurants cook only a few types of beans, there are no such limitations for people cooking at home.
+Authentic Indian cooking features all sorts of obscure bean varieties.
 A serious Indian cook will have a dozen varieties of dried beans in their pantry.
 And any good Indian grocery will feature nearly an entire aisle devoted to different varieties of lentils.

 Despite its immense popularity throughout most of Asia, tofu never became established in traditional Indian cooking.
 That’s a shame since this nutritious soybean product could have displaced a great deal of dairy foods, thereby improving the nutrient status of countless millions of people.
 While it’s certainly not a traditional ingredient of Indian cooking, sliced tofu works remarkably well in most spicy curry stews.
 So be open to adding tofu to your curries even if the recipe doesn’t call for it.

-While tofu is rarely used in India, textured vegetable protein is probably India’s most popular meat replacements.
+While traditional Indian meals don’t include tofu, textured vegetable protein is probably India’s most popular meat replacement.
 The stuff is cheap, filling, full of protein, and goes wonderfully in any sort of curried dish.
 One of the most popular such brands is Butler Soy Curls.

 Popular Vegetables in Indian Cooking

 Just as Indian restaurants use only a few types of beans, most are likewise surprisingly limited when it comes to vegetables.
-Here are eight of the most widely-used vegetables in Indian cooking.
+These are the most common:

-If there’s a vegetable in your Indian restaurant meal, chances are it’s one of these.
+That’s a disappointingly slim assortment of vegetables.
 Luckily, both spinach and cauliflower are remarkably nutritious, and peas are loaded with protein.

-In contrast to Indian restaurants, home chefs make extensive use of vegetables.
+In contrast to Indian restaurants, home chefs can make extensive use of vegetables.
 A nutritious dish based on leafy greens commonly makes up one course of any home-cooked Indian meal.
-No cuisine makes heavier use of fresh beans than does Indian food, and hard squash and gourds also appear in a wide assortment of meals.
-Tomatoes are also remarkably common in Indian cooking, which is hardly surprising since tomato plants thrive in hot weather.
+No cuisine makes heavier use of fresh beans than does Indian food, and hard squash and gourds also appear in a wide assortment of dishes.
+Tomatoes are also remarkably common in Indian cooking, which is not surprising since tomato plants thrive in hot weather.

-Many Indian cooks sprout mung beans and garbanzo beans in their kitchen.
+Many Indian cooks sprout mung beans and garbanzo beans.
 The sprouts are either cooked in curries or added fresh to salads.

 Indian Spices